-- 1. To develop the language skills of students by offering adequate practice in professional Contexts. - 2.
-To enhance the lexical, grammatical and socio-linguistic and communicative competence Of first year physical sciences students. - 3.
-To focus on developing students' knowledge of domain specific registers and The required language skills.
+- 1. To develop the language skills of students by of fringed equates practice in professional Contexts. - 2.
+To enhance the lexical, grammatical and socio-linguistic and communicative competence of first Year physical sciences students. - 3.
+To focus on developing students' knowledge of domain specific registers and the required Language Skills.